izzyaxel/NovaPx/README.md

-# PixelCreator
+# NovaPx
-Temporary name.
 A pixel art creation and animation tool written in C++ and OpenGL 4.5+

 To build from source on Windows:
 - Install MSYS2